This Is the 1 Food You Should Eat Every Day If You Want to Fight Dementia

 8. Dark chocolate

-Dessert isn’t off limits even when you’re trying to eat for your brain health.
+Dessert isn’t off limits even when eating for your brain health.
 According to Harvard Health, small amounts of dark chocolate provide your body with flavanols, which have antioxidant and anti-inflammatory benefits.

 Next: Consume this surprising item daily to stave off dementia.